If you’re thinking about studying a science degree but aren’t sure which one to choose, you’re not alone!

 For students aiming for a clinical science career.

-If your goal is to work in a hospital laboratory or within a clinical diagnostic setting, Biomedical Science could be the right choice for you.
+If your goal is to work in a hospital laboratory in a clinical diagnostic setting, Biomedical Science could be the right choice for you.

 Key features: